NewsFlorida News

 Backing it up -- a new endorsement from a coalition of prosecutors, cops, and judges, LEAP (Law Enforcement Action Partnership), a nonpartisan criminal justice reform organization.

-“It’s about time we free up police resources to tackle crimes of violence — to move aware from the disparities that came with marijuana enforcement laws,” said Neill Franklin, LEAP's executive director and Maryland State Police Major.
+“It’s about time we free up police resources to tackle crimes of violence — to move away from the disparities that came with marijuana enforcement laws,” said Neill Franklin, LEAP's executive director and Maryland State Police Major (Ret.).

-Major Franklin said LEAP was backing A3 because it believes legalization would make things safer for Florida.
-Not just because of a refocused police force, but because street drugs would become regulated with safety standards similar to Florida's medical marijuana program.
+Major Franklin said LEAP believes A3 would make Florida safer.
+Not just because of a refocused police force, but it would give the public access to regulated cannabis with safety standards similar to Florida's medical marijuana program.

 “When you have regulation, you now give your legislative body the opportunity to put quality control measures in place," said Franklin.
 "In the illicit market, there are absolutely no quality control measures being put in place by the community.”

-Beyond that, the group cites studies showing legalization can lead to a decrease in teen use.
-With a legal supply available to the public, fewer illicit vendors operate.
-Kids, in turn, have more limited access.
+Beyond that, LEAP cites studies showing legalization can lead to a decrease in teen use.
+Having the ability to buy legally could discourage illicit vendors already in operation.
+Kids, in turn, would have limited access.

-“I would say that, and I don't mean this in a bad way, but I would say that's the intellectual argument,” Dr. Joe Ladapo, Florida's Surgeon General.
+“I would say that, and I don't mean this in a bad way, but I would say that's the intellectual argument,” Dr. Joe Ladapo, Florida's Surgeon General, when we asked him about the benefits of more regulation.

 Florida’s surgeon general is among the state officials who told us last week legalization was dangerous.
 Not only did he think the ballot amendment was written too broadly, but he cited research— backed by the National Institutes of Health— showing heavy use of cannabis is connected to addiction, risk of cancer, and mental illness.